dgryski/go-perfbook/performance.md

 time it's using quicksort, but it has a shell-sort pass then insertion sort when the partition size drops below 12 elements.

+The memory hierarchy in modern computers confuses the issue here a little bit, in that caches prefer the predictable access of scanning a slice to the effectively random access of chasing a pointer.
+Still, it's best to begin with a good algorithm.
+We will talk about this in the hardware-specific section.

+"The fight may not always go to the strongest, nor the race to the fastest, but that's the way to bet." -- Rudyard Kipling.

+Sometimes the best algorithm for a particular problem is not a single algorithm, but a collection of algorithms specialized for slightly different input classes.
+This "polyalgorithm" quickly detects what kind of input it needs to deal with and then dispatches to the appropriate code path.
+This is what the sorting package mentioned above does: determine the problem size and choose a different algorithm.
+The `string` and `bytes` packages do something similar, detecting and specializing for different cases.
+As with data compression, the more you know about what your input looks like, the better your custom solution can be.
+Even if an optimization is not always applicable, complicating your code by determining that it's safe to use and executing different logic can be worth it.

+## Benchmark Inputs

 Know how big each of your input sizes is likely to be in production.

 Your benchmarks must use appropriately-sized inputs.
 As we've seen, different